barbiedollfan/acck/README.md

 # acck
-A C Compiler (kinda) compiling to x86-64 assembly.
+A compiler for C targeting x86-64 assembly.